Scifabric/pybossa-default-theme/templates/account/email/deleteNotify.md

 Hi, {{ user['fullname']}}!

-We notice you haven’t been around {{config.BRAND}} for more than three months.
+We notice you haven’t been around {{config.BRAND}} for more than five months.
 We would like to encourage you to visit us again and continue collaborating with us.
-We hope not to bother you with this email- we’re just trying to make you not forget about us.

-In any case, thank you for your contribution so far.

-Cheers!
+If you don't contribute in the next month to a project, your account will be deleted from our systems.

+Regards,

 {{ config.BRAND }} Team